DynamicHubber/Dynamic-Hub-API/README.md

 * REQUEST_ENDPOINT
 * CLIENT_SECRET

-These values will then need to be added to the top of the SendOrderStatusToDynamicHub.php file as follows:
+These values will then need to be added to the top of the DynamicHubApiCall.php file as follows:

 ```
 const CLIENT_ID = '';